Graced Through the Years

 The Century of Change

 During the first half of the 20th century, the congregation enjoyed its greatest period of expansion as the Sisters of St. Joseph of Concordia were called to many new opportunities.
-The establishment of the mission in Teresina, Brazil, was among those opportunities.
+The establishment of the mission in Teresina, Brazil, in 1963 was among those opportunities.

 This era of growth was followed in the 1960s by a period of reassessment and renewal in the Catholic Church, ushered in by Vatican II.
 The challenge, of the Second Vatican Council, to all religious congregations was to return to their original spiritual heritage and to an intense living of the Gospel in the contemporary world.